-The Kamoa Copper Project is situated in the Kolwezi District, Katanga, Democratic Republic of the Congo (DRC).
-The project includes the development of a 5Mtpa underground mine and a concentrator to produce blister copper and sulphuric acid.
+The Kamoa Copper project is located in the Kolwezi District, Katanga, Democratic Republic of the Congo (DRC).
+The project includes an underground mine and a concentrator plant that produces blister copper and sulphuric acid.

 With an indicated resource of approximately 740Mt, Kamoa is regarded as Africa’s largest, high-grade copper discovery and the world’s biggest, undeveloped high-grade copper discovery.